kizu/kizu.ru/src/posts/2017-05-31-label-to-input/index.en.md

 The most <input disabled aria-hidden="true" class="lol-example" id="Example6-5" type="radio" /><span class="example-target">fun</span> thing what I found when doing quick experiments <input disabled aria-hidden="true" class="lol-example" id="Example6-6" type="radio" /><span class="example-target">is</span> this:

-{{<Partial "examples/6.html" />}}
+{{<Partial src="examples/6.html" />}}

-Sadly, there I used the <input disabled aria-hidden="true" class="lol-example" id="Example6-7" type="radio" /><span class="example-target">forbidden in specs</span> nesting of labels inside other labels (which we could actually overcome in terms of _validity_ using either the method for [nesting links](:nested-links) or by DOM manipulation), which surprisingly works as we'd expect: you hover one (visually) item, and then you get visual feedback from any number of places all over the page.
+Sadly, there I used the <input disabled aria-hidden="true" class="lol-example" id="Example6-7" type="radio" /><span class="example-target">forbidden in specs</span> nesting of labels inside other labels (which we could actually overcome in terms of _validity_ using either the method for [nesting links]({{% LinkTo nested-links %}}) or by DOM manipulation), which surprisingly works as we'd expect: you hover one (visually) item, and then you get visual feedback from any number of places all over the page.

 Imagine if this would be the thing we could use without hacks and without relying on the label-to-input state delegation.